CleverRaven/Cataclysm-DDA/doc/MAPGEN.md

 | Field   | Description
 | ---     | ---
 | item    | (required, string or itemgroup object) the item group to use.
 | chance  | (optional, integer or min/max array) x in 100 chance that a loop will continue to spawn items from the group (which itself may spawn multiple items or not depending on its type, see `ITEM_SPAWN.md`), unless the chance is 100, in which case it will trigger the item group spawn exactly 1 time (see `map::place_items`).
-Default is 1 in 100 chance.
 | repeat  | (optional, integer or min/max array) the number of times to repeat this placement, default is 1.
 | faction | (optional, string) the faction that owns these items.